 A strategic choice!

 What are the assessment criteria taken into account as part of a valuation study?

-- its market (size, competition, etc.)
+- Its market (size, competition, France, international…);

-- the legal aspects (protection, territory, procedure…)
+- The legal aspects of the patent (protection, territory, procedure…);

-- an estimate of revenues from its exploitation
+- An estimate of revenues from its exploitation;

-- the quality of the patent (age, scope, etc.)
+- The quality of the patent (age, scope…).

 - Financial valuation study